Emergency : North America

 In many situations young birds need only a little help or no help at all.
 Contrary to popular belief, parents will not reject their babies if humans have touched them.

-Nestlings are young birds with only downy feathers.
-If they are found on the ground and are not injured they can be returned to the nest from which they fell or a surrogate nest can be created.
+Nestlings Nestlings are young birds with only downy feathers.
+If they are found on the ground and are not injured they can be returned to the nest from which they fell or if the nest was destroyed a surrogate nest can be created.
+If in doubt contact a wildlife rehabilitator (US) (Canada and Mexico) to help assess the situation.

-Fledglings are young birds just learning to fly and they spend a lot of time on the ground.
+Fledglings Fledglings are young birds just learning to fly and they spend a lot of time on the ground.
 These birds are still protected and fed by their parents and do not need to be rescued unless they have been injured.
 If you find a fledgling in your yard, protect him by keeping pets away and encouraging children to watch from a distance.
+Return to Top

 How to Make a Surrogate Nest